JJLewis/ColorTracking-ARDrone2.0-Python/README.md

 - [x] Land action with keybinding Q
 - [ ] Use PID (Proportional Integral Differentiation) to make adjustments smooth
 - [ ] Make a take off action and a land action with key bindings T for takeoff and L for land
+- [ ] Move forward and backwards to stay at a certain distance from the object being tracked

 Issues
 =================================